lindylearn/unclutter/README.md

 There many other "reader modes", but they all extract article text and re-render it their own format.
 Unclutter "unclutters" the original web pages itself, leaving the [original website styling](docs/comparison.md) and interactive elements intact.

-Articles you read are automatically saved and organized in your Unclutter library, instead of having to maintain bookmark folders or manual tags.
+Articles you read are automatically saved and can be easily added to your read-it-later queue.
 Everything happens instantly in your browser.

 <!-- <p align="center">